 In connection with the Apio acquisition, we may be obligated to make future payments to the former shareholders of Apio of up to \$8.4 million, plus an additional \$273,000 of accrued interest, for a performance based earn out and future supply of produce.
-Of this amount, \$4.7 million relates to the earn out from fiscal years 2001 and 2000 that is due to be paid in fiscal year 2002.
+Of this amount, \$4.7 million relates to the earn out from fiscal years 2001 and 2000 that is due to be paid in fiscal year 2002 for which no interest will accrue during fiscal year 2002 based on a signed agreement between us and the payee.